GambitBSM/gambit_light_1.0/README.md

-Connecting your own target/likelihood function
+Connect your own target/likelihood function
 --

 For step-by-step instructions on how to connect your own Python/C/C++/Fortran code to GAMBIT-light, see the README files and example codes in the